The Alderman Family

 Shelley and Will found out that their son, Noah, had moderate to severe hearing loss through the universal newborn screening program.

 Shelley and Will found out that their son, Noah, had moderate to severe hearing loss through the universal newborn screening program.
 They describe the first year or so of Noah’s life as being quite full on, as they learned to navigate the medical system, attended different appointments and tried to find answers.
 When Noah was two, and with Shelley pregnant with their second child, the family was told Noah has Usher Syndrome, Type 2A.

 In the year after receiving the diagnosis, Shelley and Will used social media and UsherKids Australia to find others with Usher syndrome who are thriving and doing well in life.
 They both found this to be very beneficial to them, finding comfort in seeing others who have lived through what they are currently going through.

 “So now that we know, it is much easier for me to navigate.
 There’s less questions, there’s less questioning.”

-Shelley and Will are now looking toward Noah’s future.
-They think it will be important for Noah to understand what the future may hold for him and they plan to discuss Usher Syndrome with him when he is able to understand.
-They hope to involve him in the deaf community, so Noah can be around other kids who may face similar experiences to him.
+Shelley and Will are now looking towards Noah’s future.
+They think it will be important for Noah to understand what the future may hold for him and they plan to discuss Usher syndrome with him when he is able to understand.
+They hope to involve him in the Deaf community, so Noah can be around other kids who may face similar experiences to him.